JustinMul/Krypto/README.md

 ## Overview
 The idea behind this website was to ultimately address the overwhelming number of crypto information sources out there and provide users with a smooth & seamless experience.

+## Disclaimer
+Currently working on hosting this website, stay tuned!

 ## User Stories

 ### Login (username: mark@gmail.com : password: 123)